 Fitting the Celotex insulation

-Step one: Install the first row of board-retaining wall ties at least one course below the damp proof course, positioning them at maximum 600mm centres horizontally.
+Install the first row of board-retaining wall ties at least one course below the damp proof course, positioning them at a maximum of 600mm centres horizontally.
 This will provide minimum support of two ties per 1200mm board.

 Note: For windows and doors or other openings in the property, use proprietary insulated cavity closers.